Instagram Tips & Strategies

 • What does their day look like?
 The best time for someone who works a 9-to-5 is their morning commute, their lunch break, or after dinner.
 The best time for a new parent might be late at night after the baby is asleep.

 Also, consider the type of content you're sharing.
-A quick, funny Reel might be perfect for a 4 PM afternoon slump when people need a mental break.
+A quick, funny Reel might be perfect for an afternoon slump around 4 PM when people need a mental break.
 A thoughtful, long-caption carousel that requires a bit more brainpower might perform better around 8 PM when people have more time to relax and read.

 Putting It All Together: A Simple Testing Framework